 The big box version was actually mentioned several years ago but like i mentioned a while back is that i had totally forgotten all about it.

-The game is sent out in an quite strange way, its flat and you have to “fold” it together yourself to turn it into a proper box.
-The reason for this is price ofcourse, and to be honest it was totally ok by me, it is the IKEA way.
+The game is sent out in a quite strange way, its flat and you have to “fold” it together yourself to turn it into a proper box.
+The reason for this is price of course, and to be honest, it was totally ok by me, it is the IKEA way.

-There’s actually a website for how to fold these boxes, full step by step description , and to be honest i had to take a look at the site too, just so i was sure that i didn’t screw the box up by folding it wrong.
+There’s actually a website for how to fold these boxes, full step by step description, and to be honest, i had to take a look at the site too, I had to be sure that i didn’t screw the box up by folding it wrong.

 I have a feeling that a wrongfully folded box would look really horrible, and while i have a spare box i do not want to go that route even if only to get more hits/visits on this website/blog of mine.